 Enforcement of standards and permit conditions also varies by jurisdiction and the type of standards.
-Generally, there are no proactive audit regimes in place - rather, compliance relies on receiving complaints or alleged breaches of permit conditions.
+Generally speaking, there are no proactive compliance audit regimes in place - rather, compliance relies on authorities receiving and investigating complaints or alleged breaches of permit or license conditions.
 The pathway to make a compliance complaint or allegation again varies by jurisdiction and type of complaint - in some cases the state environmental regulator can receive and investigate noise or environmental complaints, in other cases it may be a local council, state planning department or the relevant Australian Government department.